Sanskrit Pearl of the day:

 It is said, "Character is what we do when no one is watching."
 This phrase captures a profound truth: our truest selves tend to emerge in the absence of an audience.
 When eyes are upon us, the natural instinct is to present our best selves, for no one desires to tarnish their reputation.
 We strive to shine, consciously or unconsciously, to avoid judgment and criticism of others.

 The fear of accumulating bad karma looms large over us, serving as a universal truth we cannot escape.
-In a world where our actions ripple outward, if we remained keenly aware of this eternal scrutiny, would we still engage in behavior that is adhārmic, or unrighteous?!
-If we were to embrace this awareness, it could transform our lives, guiding us to act with integrity, regardless of whether others are watching.
+In a world where our actions ripple outward, if we remained keenly aware of this eternal scrutiny, would we still engage in behaviors that are adhārmic (unrighteous)?!
+If we were to embrace this awareness, it could transform our lives, guiding us to act with integrity, regardless of whether other people are watching.
 This commitment to doing the right thing at all times represents the highest form of piety.

 We are always being watched.
 Now, it is time to turn the lens inward and truly observe our watchers.
 To recognize the multitude of eyes—both seen and unseen—that scrutinize our every move can lead us to live authentically.
-Real character manifests in our ability to act rightly, and consistently, in all circumstances.
+Real character manifests in our ability to act rightly and consistently, in all circumstances.

 pada vigrahaH:

-आदित्य चन्द्रौ अनिलः अनलः च द्यौः भूमिः आपः हृदयं यमः च ।
+आदित्य-चन्द्रौ अनिलः अनलः च द्यौः भूमिः आपः हृदयं यमः च ।

 āditya-candrau anilaḥ analaḥ ca dyauḥ bhūmiḥ āpaḥ hṛdayaṃ yamaḥ ca ।